David Sharp (mountaineer): Turkish team

 A team of Turkish climbers also reported encountering Sharp.
 They left their high camp in the evening on 14 May and were traveling in three separate groups.

 In the late evening to early morning, the Turkish team members encountered Sharp while ascending.
 The first group encountered Sharp around midnight, noticed he was alive, and thought he was a climber taking a short break.
 Sharp supposedly waved them on.
-Others who later noticed Sharp thought he was already dead; recovery of a dead climber's body is almost impossible due to the conditions so far up the mountain.
+Others who later noticed Sharp thought he was already dead.
 It is thought that Sharp might have fallen asleep between these two encounters.
 Sharp's wanting to sleep was noted by other climbers in later encounters, and a quote attributed to him telling people that he wanted to sleep was reported by some news stories.

-Some of the Turkish team summited early in the morning on 15 May, while others turned back near the summit due to medical difficulties among their team.
+Some of the Turkish team summited early in the morning on 15 May, while others turned back near the summit due to medical difficulties.
 The Turkish team members who turned back reencountered Sharp at about 07:00, one of them being the Turkish team leader, Serhan Poçan, who had thought Sharp was a climber who had recently died in his previous passing.
 In the daylight, Poçan realised that Sharp was alive and in critical condition.

 Sharp had no oxygen left with severe frostbite and some frozen limbs.
 Two Turkish climbers stayed, gave him something to drink, and tried to help him move.
 They were forced to leave due to low oxygen but intended to return with more.
 Their initial effort to help was complicated by trying to safely get Burçak Özoğlu Poçan, the climber in their group having medical issues, down.
 Serhan Poçan placed radio calls to the part of his team descending the summit about Sharp and continued descending with Burçak.
 Around 08:30, two other members of the Turkish team cleaned out Sharp's iced mask to provide oxygen, but had to descend when they themselves began to run out.
 Later, the remaining Turks and some Himex expedition members attempted to further help Sharp.